arrow-kt/arrow/kategory-docs/docs/docs/datatypes/try/README.md

     { it.filter { it.toIntOrNull() != null } })
 ```

-Finally, as we have with `recoverWith`, we can use a version of `fold` which allows us to handle both cases with functions that return a new instance of `Try`, `transform`:
+Or, as we have with `recoverWith`, we can use a version of `fold` which allows us to handle both cases with functions that return a new instance of `Try`, `transform`:

 ```kotlin:ank
 lotteryTry.transform(